20/05/2022 | Press releases

 The University of Edinburgh research experts said the findings will act as a roadmap for future efforts.
 They added: “It will open new fields of research focused on potential new therapies and diagnostics with pinpoint accuracy.”

-The findings have been published in Nature.
+The findings have been published in Nature magazine.

 Back to top